 Caregivers Need a Plan to Manage Incontinence Issues

-Incontinence is a common problem with people with dementia, but it’s important to stress that it is not a symptom of dementia.
+Incontinence is a common problem with people with dementia.
+It’s important to stress that it is not a symptom of dementia.

 The effects of incontinence are actually pretty manageable until the very late stages.

 It is important for a caregiver to come up with a plan for the person they are caring for.
 And determine how they will react if certain situations occur.
 Finding the balance, between being a caregiver and … allowing the patient to maintain a certain level of dignity, may be tough.
 Some of the basic ways experts recommend finding that balance include:

 - Help the patient feel less embarrassed about incidents.
 Don’t scold them or make them feel guilty when it occurs.